Snapchain/devops/README.md

 Note:
 - you can read thoes values by ssh'ing into the L1 server and find in `/home/snapchain/op-chain-deployment/configs`
-- you migth need to run `sudo chown -R snapchain:snapchain /home/snapchain/op-chain-deployment` if you get permission errors

 then run:
 ```